pablogonmo/github-esp32-ticker/README.md

 Download the micropython firmware for [T-Dongle-S3](https://github.com/mmMicky/st7735_mpy/blob/master/firmware/GENERIAL_S3/firmware.bin) or [T-Display-S3](https://github.com/russhughes/st7789s3_mpy/blob/main/firmware/firmware.bin) and flash it following the steps in section 5.

 Once flashed the micropython firmware, you can upload the micropython code directly by using any IDE that supports python and espressif devices:
 - You can use VSCode or Thonny (recommended)
-- Once installed, connect to the device and upload all the .py files from the root of this repo and the ones in the specific folder of the device you've got.
+- Once installed, connect to the device and upload all the .py files from the root of this repo and the ones in the specific folder for your device
 - Reboot the device and follow the steps in section 9